Noroff-FEU-Assignments/project-exam-1-martinthoresen/README.md

 ### Installing

-You can install the project by clonng the github repo to your computer.
+You can install the project by cloning the github repo to your computer.

 ### Running